Indicators

 - Single people relying on the Age Pension wanting a place of their own.

-Rental vacancy rates in Tasmania’s three main population centres of Burnie, Launceston and Hobart were well below the healthy target rate of 3%.
+Rental vacancy rates in Tasmania’s three main population centres of Burnie, Launceston and Hobart are well below the healthy target rate of 3% and are hovering close to zero.

 According to the Australian Bureau of Statistics, the median residential rent for Tasmania grew by 43% from 2020 to 2025.
 Over the same period, Tasmania’s population only increased by 6.5%.